Shifta War: Stalemate

 Despite their initial successes and substantial local support, the shiftas were too weak in numbers and equipment to defeat the security forces.
 As a result, a stalemate developed.
 While the shiftas sometimes traded livestock for firearms from civilians, they were generally reliant on weapons supplied by Somalia.
-From 1963, Somali support became "vital" for the insurgency.
+From 1963, Somali state support became "vital" for the insurgency.
 Thus, in February 1964 rebel activity increased after Somalia had received an arms shipment from the Soviet Union but it declined in March as their supplies ran out.
 Backed by British troops, the Kenya Army also began a major offensive in that month, though this did not prevent the rebels from staging a major offensive of their own against the town of Marsabit.
 At this point, half of the Kenya Army was engaged in the NFD.

 One immediate consequence of the Shifta insurgency was the signing in 1964 of a Mutual Defense Treaty between Jomo Kenyatta's administration and the government of Ethiopian Emperor Haile Selassie.
 The outbreak of war between Ethiopia and Somalia further limited the flow of weapons to the shifta, and thus in the latter part of the year the shiftas became more embroiled in local community conflicts and engaged in typical "criminal" activity.
 This new phase led Kenyan intelligence personnel to create three categories of shifta violence: hit and run attacks by small bands on soft targets, larger attacks on convoys, and cattle theft by "armed tribesmen".
 By 1965 cattle raids had become predominant in the recorded incidents, making it difficult for Kenyan authorities to distinguish violence from local "tribal" issues with attacks related to the secessionist conflict.
 This impacted the rebels' popularity which diminished as the rebellion dragged on and the shiftas stole food and other supplies from civilians to keep fighting.
 In general, the insurgents "eked out a desperate existence", as support from Somalia reached many groups only sporadically.